Publications

 ||||

-Qualitative analysis of the structures of the polymers composing floating plastic debris was performed using attenuated total reflectance-Fourier transform infrared spectroscopy (ATR-FTIR), and the aging of the debris was assessed by measuring carbonyl group formation on the particle surfaces.
+Qualitative analysis of the structures of the polymers composing floating plastic debris was performed using attenuated total reflectance-Fourier transform infrared spectroscopy (ATR-FTIR), and the ageing of the debris was assessed by measuring carbonyl group formation on the particle surfaces.
 Plastic material made up > 75% of the 2313 items collected during a three-year survey.
-The size, shape and color of the microplastic were correlated with the polymer structure.
-The most abundant plastic materials were polypropylene (68%) and low-density polyethylene (11%), and the predominant colors of the plastics were white, blue and green.
+The size, shape and colour of the microplastic were correlated with the polymer structure.
+The most abundant plastic materials were polypropylene (68%) and low-density polyethylene (11%), and the predominant colours of the plastics were white, blue and green.
 Cilacap Bay, Indonesia, was contaminated with microplastic at a concentration of 2.5 mg·m3.
 The carbonyl index demonstrated that most of the floating microplastic was only slightly degraded.
-This study highlights the need to raise environmental awareness through citizen science education and adopting good environmental practice.
+This study highlights the need to raise environmental awareness through citizen science education and adopting good environmental practices.

 Latest Posts